ISOLDESolenoidalSpectrometer/ISSSort/README.md

 ### Step 4: Histogramming
 Finally a bunch of standard physics histograms are built using input from the reaction file, given with the -r flag.
-An example reaction file is incluede in the source of this code, including a description of the format.
+An example reaction file is included in the source of this code, including a description of the format.

 The code will now chain together all of the event trees from the previous step to produce a single output file given with the -o flag.
 The default file name will be the first input file appended with _hists.root.